javalent/Javalents-Plugins/Calendarium/Creating a Calendar.md

 ### Date format

 This setting is used to control how the Calendar formats dates.
-This includes how dates are parsed from notes to create events and how the [[Calendarium API]] returns dates.
+This includes how dates are parsed from notes to create events and how the [[Calendarium/Advanced topics/Calendarium API]] returns dates.

 This format supports `Y`, `M`, and `D` as tokens:
 * `Y` - any number of Y will bring the full year.